rmaskey1/Complex-Matrix-Calculator/A3/README.md

 * To compile C file in terminal: **gcc -o matrixmult_multiw matrixmult_multiw.c -Wall -Werror**
     * "-Wall" enables all warning messages and "-Werror" makes all warnings into errors
 * To run the program with test cases in terminal: **./matrixmult_multiw test/A1.txt test/W1.txt test/W2.txt test/W3.txt**
-    * "1" in the text file names can vary by test file names
+    * "The numbers in the text file names can vary by test file names

 ### Expected Test Case Results ###